fuzhen011/nwmng/README.md

 3 parts: CLI, MNG, CFG, CLI and MNG are in the same process while CFG runs on a separated process.

-### IPC Strategy

-Unix domain socket, network socket.

-IPC protocol between cli-mng and cfg processes, where cli-mng as socket client and cfg as socket server, using the basic command-response-event mechanism.

-Generally, for cli-mng to synchronize the configuration with cfg, it starts with one or more commands "set-xxx", followed with a command "execute-yyy".

 ## CLI

 The command line interface process, which receives commands from user and